Eligibility for the Retirement Plan

 - have accumulated 1,000 hours of service with a participating employer during the 12-month period starting on their date of hire and ending on their one year anniversary date or have otherwise met Plan criteria.

-- If the employee does not accumulate 1,000 hours of service in the 12-month period beginning with the date of hire, then the employee will become eligible for Employer Contributions on the first of the year following the first calendar year (which corresponds with the Plan year) during which they worked 1,000 hours.
+- If the employee does not accumulate 1,000 Hours of Service in the 12-month period beginning with the date of hire, then the employee will become eligible for Employer Contributions on the first of the year following the first calendar year (which corresponds with the Plan year) during which they worked 12 consecutive months and provided a minimum of 1,000 Hours of Service (as defined in the Plan).

-- Ordained Unitarian Universalist clergypersons who are serving Participating Employers are to receive employer contributions upon hire, because they fulfilled the requirement during their internship, as part of their ministerial preparation.
+- Ordained Unitarian Universalist clergypersons who are serving Participating Employers, and individuals who have successfully completed a UU Ministerial Internship are to receive employer contributions upon hire; they have, by definition, fulfilled the Plan's Year of Eligibility Service provision.

 NOTE: Once an employee has met the Plan's criteria to receive Employer contributions, participating Employers must remit the Employer Contribution even if the employee's hours decrease (drop below 1,000 hours of service/year) in subsequent years.